Proudly serving the Gainesville community since 1987.

 When you experience a painful toothache that won’t subside or you crack, fracture, or chip a tooth (or experience any other type of dental emergency) you need to see your Gainesville dentist as soon as possible for emergency dentistry services.
 Any dental emergency, whether it’s due to an injury to the soft tissues of the mouth, such as the gums, cheek, or tongue, or a lost crown or filling, can be a potentially serious problem and should not be ignored.
 Ignoring dental issues can put you at risk for permanent damage and the need for more extensive and expensive dental treatment in the future.

 Whatever type of issue you experience, your dental emergency might involve a great deal of pain.
 At Van Dyke General and Implant Dentistry, we understand the excruciating pain and discomfort caused by dental emergencies.
 We offer prompt, professional emergency dental treatment for lost fillings, toothaches, knocked-out teeth, chipped teeth, broken teeth, lost crowns, lost fillings, teeth abscesses, and other dental situations that require immediate attention.
-Schedule an appointment at our Gainesville or Lake Butler location for quick dental care so you can feel better faster.
+Schedule an appointment at our Gainesville location for quick dental care so you can feel better faster.

 Lost Filling